honghan-dev/web3-security-journey/README.md

 # 🚀 Web3 Auditing Contest Journey

-This repository summarizes all my Web3 auditing contests, including results and key findings.

-The purpose of documenting my auditing journey is to learn, improve, and grow as a Web3 security researcher.
+This repository records my journey into Web3 security research, documenting contest experiences, key findings, and lessons learned.
+I aim to continually improve and grow as a Web3 security researcher.